rodrigue10/SignumAddressGenerator/README.md

 ## More Info
-This program was developed with .NET 6 preview.
-As such any current releases will have the .NET sdk included in the executable to help mitigate any additional downloading of the framework.
-This framework was chosen to help create future releases that would be compatible with OSX and/or linux in the future.
+This program was developed with Visual Studio 2022 Preview with the targeted SDK is .NET 6 preview.

+Published releases will have the .NET sdk included in the executable to help mitigate any additional downloading of the framework.
+.NET 6 was chosen to help create future releases that would be compatible with OSX and/or linux in the future.

 ## Donate
-If you like the efforts and sotware help buy me a coffee!
+If you like the efforts and sotware help buy me a coffee or beer!

 `S-TGS2-BU2Q-DBFR-DNATE`